 All drinking water sources contain some naturally occurring substances.
 Water is a very good solvent and it dissolves many things easily upon contact.
 At low levels, these things are generally not harmful in our drinking water.
 Removing all substances from drinking water would be extremely expensive and in nearly all cases would not provide any protection to the public health.
 In fact, removing everything from drinking water would often times result in an inferior product.
 Many naturally occurring minerals are essential nutrients and may actually improve the taste of your drinking water.
 According to the EPA, drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by visiting the EPA website at www.epa.gov/safewater/or by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791.
+The presence of contaminants does not necessarily potential health effects can be obtained by visiting the EPA website at www.epa.gov/